-You should be sure to keep up on your schedule of a bath every 3 weeks.
-While it is okay to extend this time in the summer to every 4 or even 5 weeks, in the winter you will want to stay right on track since there will be an accumulation of the leave-in conditioner.
+Be sure to keep up on your schedule of giving your Pom a bath every 3 weeks.
+Especially in the winter you will want to stay right on track since your Pom's skin will be very vulnerable to becoming dry.

 These thorough baths will wash out all the built up oils and products on the fur, leaving it 'fresh' to start over again until it is bath-time in another 3 weeks.